-New malaria test kit gives a boost to elimination efforts worldwideMay 17th, 2013 in Diseases, Conditions, Syndromes /
+New malaria test kit gives a boost to elimination efforts worldwideMay 17, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A new, highly sensitive blood test that quickly detects even the lowest levels of malaria parasites in the body could make a dramatic difference in efforts to tackle the disease in the UK and across the world, according to new research published in the Journal of Infectious Diseases.